-he said, "We were very thankful.
+he a said, "We were very thankful.
 You should on your arrival thank that one born of Ndvungunye, we are very thankful"

 - Indeed they travelled well and came here. \\ ---- All was good.
 On her arrival, then it became home.
 Awu, awu, the Swazis saw gogo, they came with a huge groom's wedding partyb.
 Ngwane too, they found [p53] dressed up.
 She gidza'd then, Nkhosic, and then saluted.
 They entered the cattle byre and all was good.
-The following day then they performed the custom of emfulent sid.
+The following day then they performed the custom of emfulenrsid.
 That was all, Nkhosi. \\ - The food was provided.
 Then they came back to gidza.
 This Zidze looked as if he/she was still young.
 There were those who were older than [him/her].
-Awu, it had been already arranged that Zwide was still being prepared and that they would be the ones who would rule on behalf of the bukhati[check tape] his like the mother of Hhobohhobo and some others, Nkhosi.
-The smallness of childhood is problematic. [p54] It would have been better had I been telling you about the names of the bantfwana. - (F)Indeed, he/she was successful in becoming the wife of \\ Zwide, I mean to say LaZidze <as the wife of > Somhlolo. - Going back there, back to there [re: localised form for past action] to Cebisa of Ngwane iii.
-Then it was said it was Ndzimandze iv.
-It [It listen to tape] was prepared properly and then placed [p55] nicely in its area, bekunene, then Nkhosi, <time> went on, <time> went on. - \ \ [rest of conversation on p55 confused, left out\listen to tape] - (H)[p56] Are they the ones who came with LaZidzew? - (F) Wena weNdlovuk.
+Awu, it had been already arranged that Zwide was still being prepared and that they would be the ones who would rule on behalf of the bukhati[check tape] the mother of Hhobohhobo and some others, Nkhosi.
+The smallness of childhood is problematic. [p54] It would have been better had I been telling you about the names of the bantfwana. - (F)Indeed, he/she was successful in becoming the wife of \\ Zwide, I mean to say LaZidze <as the wife of > Somhlolo. - - \ \ [rest of conversation on p55 confused, left out listen to tape] - (H)[p56] Are they the ones who came with LaZidzexv? - (F) Wena weNdlovuk.

-\\ Madubula Manyatsiwi, he praised then.
+\ \ Madubula Manyatsiwi, he praised then.
 He was at Lusaseniwii.
 He praised, this Mabanewiii.